Yellowed and grease-stained, a collection of OPPD holiday cookbooks at an Omaha estate sale were well-used.

 In 1959, OPPD’s Home Service Department produced the first holiday recipe cookbook.
 It quickly became a collector’s item.

 Due to its popularity, the department produced a cookbook each year until 1980.
 From 1986 through 1989, OPPD’s Consumer Education Department produced the holiday cookbook.
 A final commemorative cookbook was issued in 1991, titled “Holiday Recipes through the Years.”
-The issue included favorites of the staff from past cookbooks.
+The issue included staff favorites from past cookbooks.

 The Home Service staff, followed by the Consumer Education group, were a valuable resource in their day.
 They not only provided recipes, but also taught customers how to use electric appliances that were coming to the marketplace.